Category Archives: Hammer Horror

 Grade: B+

 It’s always impressive to me what Hammer Film Productions do with such a limited budget mostly from a set and art direction perspective.
-With small funds, they can create gloomy yet beautiful set structures that are highly creative and appear extremely lavish.
+With small funds, they can create gloomy yet beautiful set structures that are highly creative and appear lavish.

 The Brides of Dracula (1960) is no exception.

-The fiendish villain even bites his mother played by Martita Hunt making her undead and terrifying to the residents of a Spanish village.
+The villain even bites his mother played by Martita Hunt making her undead and terrifying to the residents of a Spanish village.

-The aforementioned sets are gothic and brilliant, especially the gloomy castle owned by the Baroness and her son.
+The sets are gothic and brilliant, especially the gloomy castle owned by the Baroness and her son.
 When she invites Marianne to spend the night the girl is treated to a stylish room and a ravishing dinner served by a threatening servant named Greta.

 The exteriors are as good as the interiors and portray the village within Transylvania as cozy and homespun.
 Outside the prominent inn run by the locals is inviting as much as it feels forbidden and haunted.